How focusing in Gratitude, Exercise, Adaptation, and Relationships can help you be more well

 by John Chuck, M.D.

-We live in a crazy busy and stressful world that often leaves us feeling overwhelmed and unwell.
+We live in a busy and stressful world that often leaves us feeling overwhelmed and unwell.
 In his book Margin: Restoring Emotional, Physical, Financial, and Time Reserves to Overloaded Lives, family physician Richard Swenson sums up the problem well by concluding that we have created a life that is only endurable under sedation.
 Sure enough, my medical practice is filled with people who are burned out in multiple arenas of their lives.
 They come to my office asking for stimulants to keep them focused during the day and sedatives to help them sleep at night.
 In many cases prolonged stress and ineffective coping mechanisms lead to clinical depression and great difficulties at work and at home.

 Another way to describe our ultra busy lives is to say that we are subject to multiple simultaneous conflicting imperatives.
 The acronym for this phenomenon is MSCI and it is appropriately pronounced "messy."
-The typical day in a MSCI life goes something like this: you wake up tired (pick a reason: sleep apnea, chronic back pain, a relationship gone sour that left you going to sleep angry, a neighbor who likes to play Def Leppard music at 3am); you go to the bathroom and you notice blood in your stool and on the toilet paper (but there was a burning and tearing sensation as you passed your stool so hopefully the blood is due a hemorrhoid rather than the colon cancer your sister had); you go to the kitchen for some breakfast and there's no milk for your cereal; your kids need breakfast and their lunches made; you are late for work which isn't good because you are already on probation; your manager makes unwanted sexual advances but you can't speak up because you are the only bread winner in your family and you are already buried in credit card debt; after you go out of your way to help an especially needy client, he files a formal complaint and accuses you of being aloof and uncaring; you get a call during an important lunch meeting that your son has been sent home with head lice; an computer meltdown at work delays your ability to turn in a report and so you work until 7:30pm to get the job done - which means that you've missed yet another one of your daughter's soccer games; you go home hoping for a nice quiet family dinner but find your kids eating frozen dinners because your spouse if out for yet another night of poker; said spouse comes home well fed and a little tipsy and brimming with an eagerness to talk about the state of your relationship; you have no desire to talk about relationships because you are tired and angry and so you put on some tennis shoes and head out to walk the dog and claim some wellness for yourself; when you walk fast you get chest pain, shortness of breath, and nausea - just like your neighbor did before he had a quadruple bypass surgery.
+The typical day in a MSCI life goes something like this: you wake up tired (pick a reason: sleep apnea, chronic back pain, a relationship gone sour that left you going to sleep angry, a neighbor who likes to play loud music at 3am); you go to the bathroom and you notice blood in your stool and on the toilet paper (but there was a burning and tearing sensation as you passed your stool so hopefully the blood is due a hemorrhoid rather than the colon cancer your sister had); you go to the kitchen for some breakfast and there's no milk for your cereal; your kids need breakfast and their lunches made; you are late for work which isn't good because you are already on probation; your manager makes unwanted sexual advances but you can't speak up because you are the only bread winner in your family and you are already buried in credit card debt; after you go out of your way to help an especially needy client, he files a formal complaint and accuses you of being aloof and uncaring; you get a call during an important lunch meeting that your son has been sent home with head lice; an computer meltdown at work delays your ability to turn in a report and so you work until 7:30pm to get the job done - which means that you've missed yet another one of your daughter's soccer games; you go home hoping for a nice quiet family dinner but find your kids eating frozen dinners because your spouse if out for yet another night of poker; said spouse comes home well fed and a little tipsy and brimming with an eagerness to talk about the state of your relationship; you have no desire to talk about relationships because you are tired and angry and so you put on some tennis shoes and head out to walk the dog and claim some wellness for yourself; when you walk fast you get chest pain, shortness of breath, and nausea - just like your neighbor did before he had a quadruple bypass surgery.
 And did I mention that the mail is piling up (and it's important stuff like automobile recalls, unpaid bills, and a fat letter from the IRS), your mother was in the emergency room again with another near fainting episode that her doctor can't figure out, there's a greasy puddle of liquid in your driveway where your car was parked, and your dog's anal glands need to be decompressed before they rupture on your living room couch.
 It's enough to drive you insane.

 But wait.
 There's hope.
 The late John Gardner, President Johnson's Secretary of Health, Education, and Welfare who has been described as the engineer of the Great Society, had this to say about the human condition, suffering, and our ability to overcome great hardship: "For many this life is a vale of tears; for no one is it free of pain.
 But we are so designed that we can cope with it if we can live within some context of meaning.
 Given that powerful help, we can draw on the deep springs of the human spirit, to see our suffering in the framework of all human suffering, to accept the gifts of life with thanks and endure life's indignities with dignity."